Almost Okolowe and Child

 Internal bazooka

 At the song’s end, I know why I sang it.
-I had sung it thousands of times with men over the past four decades.
+I had sung this song thousands of times with men over the past four decades.
+The lyrics are about an unexpected baby nine months after the pleasure was forgotten.
 Never did I think it would apply to me.
-It could have been worse, I tell myself.
+“It could have been worse,” I say aloud to myself.

 The lights start to flash in Davy Jones Locker.
 Ahoy Political Selection is the latest Forgone sailor to arrive the Locker.
 Another young man awaits transition.
 So sad.
-He must wait in the Rendezvous Hall while I attend to mother and child.
-During my grooming in the 1980s I had to answer a question “If a Pyrate and your mother are drowning in a river and your boat can save only one person, who will you save?”
-My mother is the right answer.
-Sense before Slogan is part of the 4-7 Creed.
-Be practical, wise and human – that’s how we should live.
-Too many fail at it though.
+He must wait in the Rendezvous Hall while I attend to matters concerning mother and child.
+During my grooming in the 1980s I had to answer a question,

 Awa Political Selection you are not welcome Atos.
 I will be away for some hours.
-You will see the grey still lockers.
-Press 999 to open the top left locker door.
+You will see the grey steel lockers.
+Press 00:00 to open the top left locker door.
 You will find two 2 litre bottles of water, a bag of seaweed biscuits, half bottle of goscolene, two thick blankets and an inflatable pillow.
 Make yourself comfortable,” I instruct him via the public announcement system from the submarine.

 An Ahoy!” he replies.